Mackerel is full of omega-3 fatty acids and contains a wealth of essential vitamins and minerals.

 Selenium is an essential mineral that has numerous important functions in our body, and these include (17);

-- Antioxidant function: selenium helps to attenuate oxidative stress
+- Antioxidant function: selenoenzymes and selenoproteins may help to attenuate oxidative stress.

-- Boosts immunity and plays a key role in the health of our immune system
+- Plays a key role in the health of our immune system.

 Furthermore, a systematic review of randomized controlled trials suggests that higher selenium intake may lower several risk factors for cardiovascular disease by (18);